rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

 This tutorial will demonstrate how to analyze and interpret Illumina MiSeq 16S sequencing data using the [Microbiome Helper 16S Workflow](https://github.com/mlangill/microbiome_helper/wiki/16S-standard-operating-procedure).
 It's based on a [previous tutorial we posted](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial), except this version of the dataset was down-sampled to many fewer reads.
 This changes some of the results, but makes the tutorial run much faster.

+Throughout the tutorial there will be questions to make sure you're understanding.
+The [answers are here](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial-answers).

 ### Requirements
 * Basic unix skills (This is a good introductory tutorial: http://korflab.ucdavis.edu/bootcamp.html)
 * The exact commands we'll be running assume that you're running this tutorial on our [Ubuntu Desktop virtual box](https://github.com/mlangill/microbiome_helper/wiki/MicrobiomeHelper-Virtual-Box).
 If you are running it elsewhere just be aware you will need to change the file paths.
 * Download the [tutorial dataset](https://www.dropbox.com/s/r2jqqc7brxg4jhx/16S_chemerin_tutorial.zip?dl=1) (9 MB).
 I'm assuming the unzipped folder will be in your Desktop.

 ### Background
 This dataset was originally used in a project to determine whether knocking out the protein [chemerin](https://en.wikipedia.org/wiki/Chemerin) affects gut microbial composition.
-116 mouse samples acquired from two different facilities were used for this project.
+Originally 116 mouse samples acquired from two different facilities were used for this project (**only 24 samples were used in this tutorial dataset, for simplicity**).
 Metadata associated with each sample is indicated in the mapping file (map.txt).
 In this mapping file the genotypes of interest can be seen: wildtype (WT and WT_BZ), chemerin knockout (chemerin_KO), chemerin receptor knockout (CMKLR1_KO) and a heterozygote for the receptor knockout (HET).
 Also of importance are the two source facilities: "BZ" and "CJS".
 It is generally a good idea to include as much metadata as possible, since this data can easily be explored later on.

 ## Pre-processing